fullstack-workspace/loginApp_modernjs_onemoretry/README.md

 4. Right-click on the port.
 5. Select **Port Visibility** > **Public**.

-This allows anyone with the link to access the service running on that port.
+This allows anyone with the link to access the app running on that port.